rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 to the defining crate, which is simpler than mechanisms currently used in proc macros to achieve the same goal.

+Macros defined this way can more easily support caching, as they cannot depend on arbitrary unspecified inputs.

 Crates could instead define `macro_rules!` macros and encourage users to invoke them using existing syntax like `macroname! { ... }`.
 This would provide the same functionality, but would not support the same syntax people are accustomed